joshgerdes/jekyll-uno/_drafts/create-custom-roles-for-microsoft-azure.md

 * IsDataAction      : False

 Using the namespace, providers and actions you should now be able to see the power behind Role-based access control and how granular you can get.

+### Create Custom Role

+Now that we understand, how to navigate the Namespaces and Built-In Roles available in Microsoft Azure using PowerShell, now we will create one.